alexr101/Angular-Shopping-Cart/README.md

 ###Special Instructions

-To run the project use 'npm run build'.
+Run the project with 'npm run build'.
 This will run Gulp and Karma to set up everything for you.

-Browsersync will then launch the application in your default browser.
+1. Gulp and Browsersync will launch the application in your default web browser.

+2. Karma will run the tests in your terminal console with Phantomjs.

+You can also type 'gulp' if you decide to edit the code and see it live.

+Everything else is the same.
 [Click here](#setup) for the default setup.

 ###Application Structure